francocalvo/blog-notes/content/it-notes/CCNA/section-8.md

 \text{hosts }= 2^5 - 2 = 30
 $$

-We'll get these subnets for both Eng Depts:
+We'll get these subnets for both Eng.
+Dept.:

 - `.1` to `.30` (`.0` and `.31` reserved) for NY Eng Dept.
 - `.33` to `.62` (`.32` and `.63` reserved) for Boston Eng Dept.